 |SIBM - Pune, Bengaluru, and Hyderabad||MBA (MBA)||

-Non-Agri graduates from any statutory University with minimum 50% (45% for SC/ST) marks at Graduate level and having a family business in agriculture and the allied sector will also be considered eligible for admission.
+Non-Agri graduates from any statutory University with a minimum of 50% (45% for SC/ST) marks at the Graduate level and having a family business in agriculture and the allied sector will also be considered eligible for admission.

 MBA (Data Sciences & Data Analytics)

-Students from the following nationality can check their eligibility below and proceed for SNAP application process:
+The SNAP eligibility criteria are defined separately for foreign students due to various educational system differences.
+Students from the following nationality can check their eligibility below and proceed for the SNAP Application Process:

 Foreign National: Foreign National is a person who permanently resides out of India and does not hold citizenship of India.
 A candidate must hold a foreign passport and be a citizen of a foreign country in order to fall under this category to apply for SNAP.

 Person of Indian Origin (PIO): Candidates who possess a Person of Indian Origin Card (PIO) and are citizens of any other country than India can apply for admission under this category to apply for the SNAP exam.

 Overseas Citizen of India (OCI): In order to apply for SNAP under the OCI category, a candidate should have an OCI card and should have overseas citizenship of India.
 (Overseas Citizen of India are Persons of Indian Origin of certain categories who migrated from India and acquired citizenship of a foreign country, other than Pakistan and Bangladesh.)